nytimes/react-tracking/README.md

 class FooPage extends Component { ... }
 ```

-Will dispatch the following data (notice, the `contextData` was ignored in the function we defined):
+Will dispatch the following data (assuming no other tracking data in context from the rest of the app):

 ```
 {
-  event: 'pageDataReady'
+  event: 'pageDataReady',
+  page: 'FooPage'
 }
 ```